tekperfect/devops-docs/docs/courses/04-Version_Control/home.md

 # 📝 Lesson Description

-This lesson will introduce the core concepts of operating systems, such as processes and threads, scheduling, synchronization, memory management, file systems, input and output device management and security
+This lesson will introduce the core concepts of creating and managing code in an enterprise environment.

 # 🎯 Prerequisites